Halcyoninae/Halcyon_v2/README.txt

-Along with everything else, the program features its own image manipulation library along with a custom file system API.
+Along with everything else, the program features its own image manipulation library, filesystem
+API, and custom GUI components that can be used.

 ----------------------------------